Skip to main content

 In Surveying Early America: The Point of Beginning, An Illustrated History, award-winning photographer Dan Patterson and American historian Clinton Terry vividly and succinctly unpack the profession of surveying during the eighteenth century.
 Over 100 full color photographs, exclusively shot for the book, depict authentic and historically accurate reproductions of techniques and tools, with help from American reenactors from the Department of Geographer.
 This provides an interpretive look at surveying as a primary means to building the nation.

 This open access companion website gives readers a behind the scenes glimpse at the making of Surveying Early America.
-From photographer field notes to author perspectives on locations, research and sources, these storymaps bring readers inside the minds of the content and book creators--author, photographer and publisher.
+From photographer field notes to author perspectives on locations, research and sources, these StoryMaps bring readers inside the minds of the content and book creators--author, photographer and publisher.

 Through the pages of the book, readers are treated to brilliant photographs and fascinating details of how early America, in particular the east to the Ohio River Valley, was initially divided and documented.
 See the profession and methods of land measurement and surveying in British colonial North America—techniques that did not substantially change until the invention of GPS technology 200 years later.